27410/group-assignment-2021-group_10_rhb_cerevisiae/README.md

 ## Project summary (<300 words)
 Describe the overall aim of your project and what you have achieved.

+### We are working with project 2
+Increasing expression of heme (and reombinant hemogobin) in yeast

 ## Project overview
 Describe how your project is organized ...

+We are working with project 2